-The Commission will not enter into any correspondence with the candidates about their candidature except in the following cases: (i) The eligible candidates shall be issued an e-Admission Certificate three weeks before the commencement of the exami-nation.
+The Commission will not enter into any correspondence with the candidates about their candidature except in the following cases:

+(i) The eligible candidates shall be issued an e-Admission Certificate three weeks before the commencement of the examination.
 The e-Admission Certificate will be made available on the UPSC website [www.upsc.gov.in] for downloading by candidates.
 No Admission Certificate will be sent by post.
 If a candidate does not receive his e-Admission Certificate or any other communication regarding his/her candidature for the examination three weeks before the commencement of the examination, he/she should at once contact the Commission.
 Information in this regard can also be obtained from the Facilitation Counter located in the Commission's Office either in person or over phone Nos.
-011-23381125/011-23385271/ 011-23098543.
-In case no communication is received in the Commission's Office from the candidate regarding non-receip of his/her Admission Certificate atleast 3 weeks before the examination, he/she himself/herself will be solely responsible for non-receipt of his/her Admission Cersion to the Examination has been issued to a candidate, will not imply that his/her candidature has been finally cleared by the Commission or that entries made by the candidate in his/her application for the Preliminary examination have been ac cepted by the Commission as true and correct.
-Candidates may note that the Commission takes up the verification of eligibility conditions of a candidate, with reference to original documents, only a ter the candidate has qualified for Civil Services (Main) Examination, Unless can didature is formally confirmed by the Commission, it continues to be provisional.
+011-23381125/011- $\dot{2}3385271/011-23098543$.
+In case no communication is received in the Commission's Office from the candidate regarding non-receipt of his/her Admission Certificate atleast 3 weeks before the examination, he/she himself/herself will be solely responsible for non-receipt of his/her Admission Certificate.

-No candidate will ordinarily be allowed to a certificate of admission for the examination.
-On downloading of e-Admission Certificate, check it carefully and bring discrepancies/errors, if any, to the no tice of UPSC immediately.
+No candidate will ordinarily be allowed to take the examination unless he/she holds a certificate of admission for the examination.
+On downloading of e-Admission Certificate, check it carefully and bring discrepancies/errors, if any, to the notice of UPSC immediately.